 You can purchase a blood pressure monitor at any drugstore or online.
 No matter where you buy yours, Dr. Laffin recommends getting a monitor with an automatic cuff that wraps around your upper arm.
 It’s called a brachial blood pressure monitor.

-“Don’t get one where you need a stethoscope,” he says.
-“An automatic cuff is best.
-And if you’re over age 50, avoid cuffs that go around your wrist.”
+“Don’t get one where you need a stethoscope,” he advises.
+“An automatic cuff is best.”

 Forget the bells and whistles.
 They boost the cost of the monitor and are often unnecessary.